 (in-house magazine for the Norfolk & Norwich University Hospital NHS Foundation Trust)

-You need to have "cookies" enabled by your browser in order to log in and/or use the self-test section of this website.
-Cookies are tiny pieces of random text that enable information to be remembered when you pass from one page of a website to another.
+You need to have "cookies" enabled by your browser in order to log in and/or use the self-test section and the pathology image gallery.
+Cookies are tiny pieces of text that enable information to be remembered when you pass from one page of a website to another.
 They are usually turned on already, but some people deactivate them in the belief that it is safer.

 The cookies used by this website are called "session cookies" or "temporary cookies".
 They are deleted from your computer as soon as you close your internet browser.
-They do not "store" any identifiable information about you.
-A typical cookie might look like this: "30c1efd8cc429ff33f131ac5dde7daf3".
+This cookie (called "PHPSESSID") enables us to keep you logged in when you move around the website.
+The value of this cookie will look something like this: "30c1efd8cc429ff33f131ac5dde7daf3".
+If you close your browser, you will need to log in again.

 If you have enabled cookies but it still doesn't work, then it is possible you are using a work computer and your employer has blocked cookies.
 Please contact your IT department and ask them to allow session cookies for this site.